wang-jingyi/wang-jingyi.github.io/index.md

 #### Research Interest

-In general, my research aims to *build more safe and secure intelligent systems or software with the help of formal methods or software engineering techniques*.
-Currently, I am particularly interested in the following research topics:
+In general, my research goal is to *develop novel formal methods or software engineering methodologies towards building more dependable intelligent systems or software*.
+Currently, I am particularly interested in the following research topics lying in the intersection of formal methods, artificial intelligence (AI) and security:
-- Testing, verification and repair of artificial intelligence (AI) systems;
+- Testing, verification and repair of AI or AI-enabled systems;
 - Verification of concurrent reactive systems, e.g., OS kernels and industrial control systems;
 - AI-assisted modeling and verification of security protocols;
 - Other related topics like fuzzing, symbolic execution, runtime monitoring, etc.